TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ### Using Callbacks

 The callback functions are functions which are executed when a trigger event happens.
-They should be set right after the MQTT client creation so that they don't miss any event.

 #### setUplinkCallback
 Set the callback function, to be called when an uplink message is received.